Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 - mean matched IoU;
 - box-level precision, recall and F1.

-For image-level evaluation, I calibrate the operating threshold on the validation set using Youden's J statistic.
+For image-level evaluation, The operating threshold is calibrated on the validation set using Youden's J statistic.

 ### Visualization